rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/remote-moves.md

 ### Many Mailboxes

+!!! note

-The benefit of creating multiple mailbox moves this way instead of using `New-MigrationBatch` is that it is supposedly faster since there is no migration arbitration mailbox involved.
+    The benefit of creating multiple mailbox moves this way instead of using `New-MigrationBatch` is that it is supposedly faster since there is no arbitration mailbox involved.
+If you want finer control and reporting of the migration process, [create a migration batch](#with-new-migrationbatch) instead.

+    "[Exchange Hybrid Migrations: More Than Just a Pretty Face](https://techcommunity.microsoft.com/blog/exchange/exchange-hybrid-migrations-more-than-just-a-pretty-face/1623109)" is the first in a five-part series that explains hybrid migrations in depth, including when the arbitration mailbox is used.

 1. Create a CSV file that contains a single column with the email addresses for the mailboxes that will be moved.
 The header for this column must be named `EmailAddress`.
 2. Connect to Exchange Online PowerShell and use the following script: